 I’m in a constant pursuit to learn more about everything!
-Although cardiothoracic anesthesiology and intensive care are my subspecialties, I am interested in all organ systems and their delicate interplay to maintain systemic homeostasis.
-Consequently, my ideas for free open access medical education (FOAMed) stem from anything – my patients, new publications, random notes in a margin of some textbook that I found interesting, a topic I ran across on YouTube, and especially topics I’m weak at.
+Although cardiothoracic anesthesiology and critical care are my subspecialties, I am interested in all organ systems and their interplay to maintain systemic homeostasis.
+Consequently, my ideas for free open access medical education (FOAMed) stem from anything – my patients, new publications, random notes in a margin of some textbook that I found interesting, discussions I have with my residents/fellows, a topic I ran across on YouTube, and especially topics I’m weak at.

-After determining a topic, I write a caption on Apple Notes as this synchronizes with all of my devices immediately.
-Sometimes I write this caption on the train ride to work.
-Other times it’s when I have a spare moment on my laptop/desktop.
-Regardless, these captions (and related hashtags) are much easier for me to compose on the Notes app since I can copy and paste them wherever I want.
+After determining a topic, I write a caption on Apple Notes as this synchronizes with all of my devices.
 I rely on textbooks, my own experience, the literature, etc. to generate the captions.
-I try to keep them less than 2,200 characters in length and simple yet detailed enough to appeal to a wide audience.
+I try to keep them short and simple yet detailed enough to appeal to a wide audience.

 Next is the image.
 Sometimes this is based on a diagram I construct in Microsoft Excel, a picture I’ve taken on my iPhone, or a diagram I’ve drawn on GoodNotes on my iPad.
 I AirDrop the images from my iPhone/iPad to my desktop and use Pixelmator Pro to modify the image.

 This website is the foundation of all of my social media.
 I have 100% control of its framework and content, so it’s very easy for me to upload supplemental articles, provide internal linking to related posts, and combine various forms of media (videos, galleries, etc.) to teach my trainees in the OR and ICU settings.